LLNL/RAJA/docs/sphinx/feature/nested.rst

     }
   }

 RAJA provides an abstraction which may be combined with various execution policies.
-The ``RAJA::ForallN`` loop is templated on up to N execution policies and expects an iteration space for each execution policy and a lambda with an argument for each iteration space.
+The ``RAJA::ForallN`` loop is templated with N execution policies.
+For each loop the method expects an iteration space, an index, and a lambda encapsulating the loop body.

 .. code-block:: cpp